Carl Hartley

 INDUSTRY WORK & PROFESSIONAL AFFILIATIONS

-Alongside my academic role, I continue to work in the media industry as a Senior Journalist at the BBC, where I regularly present news bulletins for BBC Radio 5 Live and other BBC radio platforms.
+Alongside my academic role, I continue to work in the media industry as a Senior Journalist at the BBC and Bauer Media Group.
+It’s here that I regularly present UK, national and local news bulletins for BBC Radio 5 Live, the BBC’s Central News Service, and many Bauer news services.
 Additionally, I serve as a consultant for the Gibraltar Broadcasting Corporation, reporting directly to the CEO and the Board of Directors.
 In this capacity, I provide strategic guidance and recommendations for organisational development, while also delivering training and coaching to presenters, producers, and journalists to enhance editorial and production standards.
 Prior to joining the University of Leeds, I held a range of positions across the radio sector, including senior management roles overseeing a network of commercial radio stations.

 I am regularly invited to serve as a judge for industry awards, drawing on my professional expertise and understanding of best practice within journalism, podcasting and broadcasting.